ashwin153/caustic/caustic-runtime/README.md

 client.execute(cons(write("x", 3), read("x")))
 ```

-It's good practice to close the clients and stop servers when they are no longer needed.
+It's always good practice to close the clients and stop servers when they are no longer needed.

 ```scala
 client.close()